JackBister/logsuck/README.md

 There are a few configuration options available on the command line when running Logsuck.
 It is recommended that you use JSON configuration for production usage of Logsuck, but these options may be useful when running Logsuck locally on a single file.

 `-config <filename>`
-The name of the file containing the configuration for logsuck.
+The name of the file containing the configuration for Logsuck.
 If a config file exists, all other command line configuration will be ignored. (default "logsuck.json")

 `-dbfile <filename>`
-The name of the file in which logsuck will store its data.
+The name of the file in which Logsuck will store its data.
 If the name ':memory:' is used, no file will be created and everything will be stored in memory.
 If the file does not exist, a new file will be created. (default "logsuck.db")

 `-delimiter <regex>`
 The delimiter between events in the log.
 Usually \n. (default "\n")